Preparing hearts and minds for lives of leadership, service, and excellence.

 Keeping St. Gabriel Students Safe

-After recent meetings and ALICE (nationally recognized training program for response to active attacker situations.) training with the Washington County Sheriff’s Department, we are reviewing the safety and security of our school.
+After recent meetings and safety/security training with the Washington County Sheriff’s Department, we are reviewing the safety and security of our school.
 We have to acknowledge the fact that times have changed, and what was once acceptable for school security is no longer the case.
-We do not want to create a fortress, but we do need to provide a secure and safe environment, as well as an attractive place to learn.
+We need to provide a secure and safe environment for our staff and students, as well as an attractive place to learn.
 In addition, the Archdiocese of Milwaukee requires any adult who comes into the building, and has contact with students, to complete the Safeguarding God’s Children training.
 At this time, not all parents have completed this training.
-Because of the mandates by the Department of Justice and the Archdiocese of Milwaukee, it was generally agreed that we review all access to the building, as the current freedom of movement presents serious safeguarding issues.
+Because of the mandates by the Department of Justice and the Archdiocese of Milwaukee, it was generally agreed that we continue to closely monitor and limit access to the building to maintain the safety of our students and the security of our building.
+Thank you for your understanding and continued support.

 A Secure Building